The island of Murano , circa 1600

-Shortly before Neri was born, in 1576, the grand duke of Tuscany, Cosimo I de’ Medici, brokered a special deal to have master glass artisans come to Florence and teach their secrets.
-These men were from the island of Murano, in Venice; the most famous center of glassmaking anywhere.
+Shortly before Neri was born, in 1576, the grand duke of Tuscany, Cosimo I de’ Medici, brokered a special deal with the doge of Venice to have master glass artisans come to Florence and teach their secrets.
+These men were from the island of Murano; the most famous center of glassmaking anywhere.
 There is only scant evidence that Neri himself traveled to Venice and perhaps only once, but there is no doubt that he benefited greatly from the knowledge of Muranese workers in Florence, Pisa and Antwerp during his lifetime.

-In the early 1920s, a Milanese lawyer named Paolo Venini partnered with a Venetian-born antique dealer friend, Giacomo Cappellin, to start a new glass factory on Murano.
-Even as recently as this, the glass batcher held a respected position both within the factory and the community.
+Now, fast forward four centuries from Neri's Italy; in the early 1920s, a Milanese lawyer named Paolo Venini partnered with a Venetian-born antique dealer friend, Giacomo Cappellin, to start a new glass factory on Murano.
+Even as recently as this, the glass batcher still held a respected position both within the factory and the community.
 Through several incarnations over the next half century Venini grew a world-wide reputation for innovative designs, of which color played an important part.
 They are specifically associated with the fazzoletto (handkerchief) style vase and the incalmo technique of fusing two or more colors of glass seamlessly in a single furnace-blown piece.

 In 1925, Cappellin split from Venini and took many of the craftsmen with him, in 1933 the new business was acquired by Pauly & C. Again, chemical knowledge and the artistry of reproducing ancient colors made a worldwide reputation.
-As ownerships changed hands like cards in a game and artisans shuffled between factories, it is easy to lose track of the individual glassworker.
+As ownerships changed hands like cards in a game of poker, artisans shuffled between factories.
+It is easy to lose track of the individual glassworker.
 Even for a period so recent, many records exist only in the heads of the family members still living on the island.

 In 1956 the Stazione Sperimentale del Vetro (Experimental Station for Glass) was started on Murano with the mandate to preserve and promote the technical aspects of Italy’s glassmaking heritage.
 The new institution was regarded by some traditionalists with great suspicion, but as we will see, others embraced the resource.

-I recently sat down with my friend Emilio Santini, who today carries on a six-centuries-old family tradition in glasswork.
-Emilio had recently called home to Murano, which led to his father’s recollection of an uncle, who worked making color for Venini and Pauly.
+I recently sat down with renowned glass artist Emilio Santini, who today carries on a six-centuries-old family tradition in glasswork.
+Emilio had recently called home, to Murano, which led to his father’s recollection of an uncle, who worked making color for Venini and Pauly.
 Here Emilio recounts the conversation: